Skip to content

 Learning Outcomes AAv (AAv)

-• AAV1 [heures: 24, B2, G2]: At the end of this course, a student is able to follow programming rules and practices imposed on them.
+• AAV1 [heures: 24, B2, G2]: At the end of this course, a person who has studied is able to follow programming rules and practices imposed on them.

-• AAV2 [heures: 24, C3, D3, D4]: At the end of this course, a student is able to perform unit tests and measure performance.
+• AAV2 [heures: 24, C3, D3, D4]: At the end of this course, a person who has studied is able to perform unit tests and measure performance.

 Assessment methods